hashtag-squirrel/my-little-snek/README.md

 10. Under Deployment method, choose "GitHub" and connect to the GitHub account
 11. Enable automatic deployment from the main branch

+The deployed game can be found here: [my little Snek](https://my-little-snek.herokuapp.com/)

 ## Credits